mattbrictson/tomo/docs/tutorials/deploying-rails-from-scratch.md

 $ tomo setup
 ```

-You will be asked for two environment variables.
-Tomo will store these values on the VPS so that you only have to provide them once:
+You will be asked to specify a value for the **DATABASE_URL** environment variable.
+Tomo will store this value on the VPS so that you only have to provide it once.

-- **DATABASE_URL** is needed to tell Rails how to connect to the database.
-The basic app we are deploying uses sqlite.
 Provide this value when prompted: `sqlite3:/var/www/rails-new/shared/production.sqlite3`.
-This will store the database in a shared location so that it doesn't change from release to release.
-- **SECRET_KEY_BASE** is needed by all Rails apps to securely encrypt session cookies and other important data.
-Run `ruby -rsecurerandom -e "puts SecureRandom.hex(64)"` to generate an appropriate value.

 Note that `tomo setup` compiles Ruby from source, which will take several minutes.